 Not all flagstone is treated the same.
-With countless types and styles, it is important to consider how much wear and tear the walkway will get and if it will be exposed to chlorine or salt.
-Choosing varieties like limestone or bluestone are popular options for walkways that will be high traffic throughout the seasons.
+With countless types and styles, it’s important to consider how much wear and tear your walkway paver will get and if it will be exposed to chlorine or salt.
+Choosing varieties like Limestone or Bluestone are popular options for walkways that will see high traffic throughout the year.

-Flagstone has been used as paver since the early 1900s.
-It provides a natural look to the homeowner's patio area, making a top selection for walkways and paths both in the front and the back yard.
+Flagstone has been used as pavers since the early 1900s.
+It provides a natural look to any landscape, regardless of location.

 While there are several different variations of flagstone, it also comes in different cuts to accommodate certain walkway projects.
-Some of these cuts have various terms that the homeowner should be aware of when speaking to a contractor or professional landscaping company.
+Some of these cuts have various terms that you should be aware of when speaking to a contractor or professional landscaping company.

 - Milled: Refers to cut flagstone that generates an edge on one or more sides.

 - Pavers: Flagstone cut into squares or rectangles.

 - Sawn Bed Veneer: Flagstone cut to a specific depth, leaving a natural surface on one side.

 - Slab: Large, irregular pieces of stone.
 This is how most pieces are sold.